-It is also uses the new 802.11ac protocol making it a universal repeater able to fit into most any WiFi network.
+It also uses the 802.11ac protocol making it a universal repeater able to fit into most any WiFi network.

 The 802.11ac protocol also called Wireless-AC has much faster data transfer speed than the older Wireless-N protocol.

-The Hawking HOW17ACM is a high-end unit built for transmitting at big distances and os likey overkill for most home wireless set ups.
+The Hawking HOW17ACM is a high-end unit built for transmitting at big distances and is likely overkill for most home wireless setups.